-Crowdsourcing Saves Lives… OK, Maybe Not
+Crowdsourcing Saves Lives … Okay, Maybe Not

 Not sure how to fix your bike?
 Need some help funding your next big idea?
 Crowdsourcing can help you solve your problems and meet your goals.